-source site I don’t buy-in to the “gift” of thinking.
-I’m a firm believer that each and every person is born with the ability to be creative.
-I’ve seen it over and over again that once I’ve helped someone unlock their own ability to be creative, they go on to create amazing things.
+I don’t buy into the “gift” of thinking.
+Everyone is born with the ability to be creative.
+I’ve seen it repeatedly that once I’ve helped someone unlock their own ability to be creative, they create amazing things.
 What is it that holds most people back from breaking out from this “old think”?

 - Never having been taught the basic skill of creativity.
-Yes, its a skill that anyone can learn, practice and become proficient at.
+Yes, it is a skill that anyone can learn, practice, and become proficient at.

-source url So the next time you hear a stupid idea, catch yourself from immediately dismissing it and ask if you are applying “old think”.
-Recognizing your own biases is the first step on the recovery process from being creatively boring to becoming a revolutionary.
+So the next time you hear a stupid idea, catch yourself from immediately dismissing it and ask if you are applying “old think”.
+Recognizing your own biases is the first step in the recovery process, from being creatively boring to becoming a revolutionary.